Queen Victoria was born on 24 May 1819. Her reign of 63 years and 216 days was longer than any of her predecessors.

 Parks and statues are great, but what bigger memorial could there be than an entire city?

-James Busby, the first governor of the area, planned the township to surround his residence – but today his former home stands alone in splendid isolation, overlooking the Bay of Islands.
+James Busby, the first governor of the area, planned the township to surround his residence.
+Today, his former home stands alone in splendid isolation, overlooking the Bay of Islands.

 Popular affection for Victoria reached new heights at the Queen’s Diamond Jubilee in 1897, prompting a surge in commemorative naming and monument building to mark the occasion.

-The latter building is famed as the eighteenth century ancestor of all modern skyscrapers.
-But what you may not know is that in 1897 a wooden hoist tower was topped by a beautiful cast-iron work crown symbolically marking the jubilee.
+The latter building is famed as the 18th-century ancestor of all modern skyscrapers.
+What you may not know is that, in 1897, a wooden hoist tower was topped by a beautiful cast-iron work crown symbolically marking the jubilee.